LAKSPROVI/NOVODESPAUTO/assets/images/README.md

 # Image Placeholders

-This directory contains placeholder images for the Despalto website.
+This directory contains placeholder images for the Despauto website.

 ## Required Images: